-The Market Risk team follows a framework based on the regulatory principles in UK CRD IV, the associated PRA supervisory guidance and the group's IMA permission letter.
+The Market Risk team follows a framework based on the regulatory principles in UK CRD IV, the associated PRA supervisory guidance and the Group's IMA permission letter.

-The group provides an annual attestation to the PRA confirming compliance with the UK CRR rules.
-The group's market risk control frameworks are outlined in the following six market risk policies.
+The Group provides an annual attestation to the PRA confirming compliance with the UK CRR rules.
+The Group's market risk control frameworks are outlined in the following six market risk policies.
 These policies define the key processes undertaken by the Market Risk team and are subject to annual review and approval and noted by RMC.
 They include;

 - The Market Risk Policy

 - VaR Policy

 - Stress Testing Policy

-- Commodity Inventory Risk Policy
+- · Commodity Inventory Risk Policy

 - Issuer Risk Policy

 - Aged Inventory Policy

-Processes implemented to identify, measure, monitor and control the group's market risk control across position risk, VaR and SVaR.
-The policies ensure all risk applications are attested via key controls such as stop loss, back-testing and risk appetite measures.
+Processes implemented to identify, measure, monitor and control the Group's market risk via key controls such as stop loss, back-testing and market risk stress, which work in conjunction with all limit and risk appetite measures.

-The Market Risk Policy is the core policy defining the risk and associated processes to identify, measure monitor and control the group's market risks.
-The policy references other market risk owned policies to ensure consistent application and risk
+The Market Risk Policy is the core policy defining the risk and associated processes to identify, measure monitor and control the Group's market risks.
+The policy references other market risk owned policies to ensure consistent application and risk control across position risk, VaR, SVaR and Incremental Risk Charge (IRC).
+The policies ensure all risk applications are attested